akhilsaini/aws-csa-2017/README.md

 How do you ensure capacity matches demand?

-  - Space-time trade off
+  - Space-time trade off.

-  - Use RDS to add read replicas
+  - Use RDS to add read replicas.

-  - Use Direct Connect to provide predictable latency
+  - Use Direct Connect to provide predictable latency.

-  - Use global infrastructure to have multiple copies of your environment, closest to your users
+  - Use global infrastructure to have multiple copies of your environment, closest to your users.

-  - Use caching services like ElasticCache or CloudFront
+  - Use caching services like ElasticCache or CloudFront.

 How do you selected appropriate proximity and caching solution for system?